-- a.
+- 1. Event Request - When planning an event/meeting, you must first calendar the event on the University Master Calendar.
+To request an event: - a.
 Sign in to your HBU Portal (my.hbu.edu). - b.
 Click the "Schedule an Event" calendar icon. - c.
 Using your organization's full name (for example Alpha Chi Omega, not AXO) and your name as the customer, fill out all the information in the form to the best of your ability. - d.
 Select dates and times at the bottom of the screen, then click the "Create" button above the calendar. - e.
 Select the meeting and click the "Assign Rooms" button.
 Select your rooms and click "OK" at the bottom of the pop up screen. - f.
 Select the meeting and click the "Assign Resources" button.
 You must select Student Life Approval as a resource.
 You may also request equipment (tables, chairs, etc.) and food, but you may NOT request media. - Media Services If you would like to request media for an event, you must have your faculty advisor request the event through the faculty/staff form under your organization's customer contact, requesting the media and the Student Life Approval resource. - Food Services/Table Linens All food service requests (including bake sale requests and linens) can be made in Ad Astra.
 Note there is a charge per linen requested.
 ARAMARK Service has exclusivity on campus and must be given first right of refusal for any and all food service at events on campus.
 For any questions or special requests concerning catering, contact ARAMARK Catering at 281-649-3366 or visit them in their office in the Morris Center, 154.
 Organizations hosting events without food service approval will be fined \$50.00. - Equipment All equipment must be requested through Ad Astra.
 You must also fill out a facility set up form and include your event confirmation email stapled to the set up.
 See below for more information. - g.
 Check your information, and then click "Submit" at the top of the screen. - h.
-You will receive an email that your request has been submitted, and you should receive an email within two business days notifying you if your event has been approved or declined. - 2.
+You will receive an email that your request has been submitted, and you should receive an email within two business days notifying you if your event has been approved or declined by Student Involvement or the Office of University Events and Conferences. - 2.
 Notification of change/cancellations should be made by calling the Office of University Events and Conferences at 281-649-3047 or e-mailing a notice to events@hbu.edu. - 3.
 Facility Set-up Request This request is made in addition to the calendaring for any event requiring special arrangements/set-up.
 The facility set-up request form is available on the MY.hbu.edu portal, under "HBU forms" and must be submitted to the Office of Events and Conferences at least five working days prior to the event.
 Specialized set-up forms have been created for all Morris Center event spaces and the Bradshaw Fitness Center.
 All other spaces may use the general set-up form.
 If dance floors are needed, they can be requested through a resources request in the event booking.
+Please attach your event confirmation email to your event set-up form.